harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - Many competing tools and module standards
 - Task runners are not intuitive and painful to configure
 - Builds are slow, full rebuilds needed for code changes
-- The Ecosystem is not efficient, hard for packages to leverage each other's code
+- The ecosystem is not efficient, hard for packages to leverage each other's code

 <!--
-- bit of fratration out of this age, package authors were fighting against the standards
+- bit of frustration out of this age, package authors were fighting against the standards
 - devs were struggling to configure these task runners
 - build times were slow
 - Overall the ecosystem wasn't efficient